sinaai/sinaai.github.io/_pages/education.md

 ### Iran University of Science and Technology (2019 - 2021 (anticipated)) [GPA: 16.24 out of 20]
 I'm a final-year masters degree student in Artificial Intelligence and Robotics at [school of computer engineeing](http://ce-inter.iust.ac.ir/) of the [Iran University of Science and Technology](http://www.iust.ac.ir/en).
 My master advisor is [Dr. Nasser Mozayani](http://webpages.iust.ac.ir/mozayani/).
-With whom I research on scalability of multi-agent reinforcement learning (MARL) in Soft Computing and Multi-agent Systems laboratory (SCOMAS lab).
+With whom I Factors affecting mortality rate and hospitalization length of COVID-19 patients.

 Some courses: Machine learning, Pattern recognition, Neural networks, Computer vison, Deep learning, Multi-agent system and Data mining.